 The fires that led to the eventual collapse of the towers released a massive cloud of dust and toxic compounds.
 Jet fuel burned for days, spreading more than 100,000 tons of debris and covering lower Manhattan in soot, lead, mercury, metals, asbestos, and other carcinogens.

-The WTC Registry estimates more than 410,000 people, including rescue workers, firefighters, and survivors, or people who lived, worked and attended school in the area were exposed to these toxins that day and for months afterward.
+The WTC Registry claims more than 410,000 people, including rescue workers, firefighters, and survivors, or people who lived, worked and attended school in the area were exposed to these toxins that day and for months afterward.

 An Early Mesothelioma Death Attributed to 9/11